w3c/wai-tutorials/source/index.html.erb.md

 This collection of tutorials shows you how to develop web content that is accessible to people with disabilities, and that provides a better user experience for everyone.

-The tutorials are designed to be used by a variety of people, including:
+The tutorials are designed to be used by a variety of individuals, including:

 * **Web developers** will find guidance and boilerplate solutions for many common coding challenges.
-* **Web designers** will learn how to create web page components with built-in inclusive design.
+* **Web designers** will learn how to create web page components with a built-in inclusive design.
 * **Web trainers** will find examples to teach people about accessible web design and development.
 * **Content authors** will learn concepts and techniques for preparing their content in an accessible way.
 * **Project managers** will gain an understanding of ways to integrate accessibility into their projects.